akhin/metamalloc/README.md

 ```

 As the name suggests , SimpleHeapPow2 has minimal segregation.
 But you can create as many segregations as you need for your application.

-As for size class limitations, the only limitations for size classes you choose are that they have to be powers of two and the minimum size class can't be less than 16 bytes.
-You can actually use non-pow2 sizes and sizes less than 16 bytes.
-However considering SIMD instructions, the framework guarantees a minimum of 16 byte alignment for all kinds of allocations for only pow2 sizes which are >= 16 bytes.

 In case you want to use your heap for single threaded local allocations for critical parts of your software, you can do it by specialising with ConcurrencyPolicy::SINGLE_THREAD :